rohittsinghh/flight-booking-database/README.md

 ## Overview

-This project is a web application for managing flight bookings using Flask and MySQL.
+This mini project is a web application for managing flight bookings using Flask and MySQL.
 The application allows users to perform CRUD (Create, Read, Update, Delete) operations on flight data through a user-friendly web interface.

 ## Features